I groaned in frustration as I silenced the alarm for the fifth time today, resisting the urge to throw it across the room.

 He needed people that he could trust, and who better than his own kids?
 We had the same determination and drive as him, so he knew we were fit for the job.

 Even though we don't exactly know what we were going undercover to do, he had much confidence that when we find out, we were gonna be able to take on anything.

 We were swift, strong, intelligent and discrete.
-We were taught how to master acting skills, since we are going to do that a lot.
+We were taught how to master acting skills, since we will have to do that a lot.

-We learnt how to be fast and quiet on our feet, since we are most likely gonna have to do a lot of sneaking around.
+We learnt how to be fast and quiet on our feet.
+This was vital in our training since most of the mission will consist of us doing lot of sneaking around.

-We learnt how to be manipulative and cunning, since we had to earn the trust of the pack members, though I decided not to be either of those, unless necessary.
+We learnt how to be manipulative and cunning in order to earn the trust of the pack members.
+This wasn't my cup of tea, so I decided not to be either of those unless necessary.

 And finally, we learnt how to be strong.

 Strong in mentality, strong emotionally and strong physically.